-Explore Valley Hope Family Care services, or share with those in need of family support and visit the Voices of Hope project at valleyhope.org/recovery-stories to explore recovery stories, addiction information and treatment resources.
-Valley Hope’s Beyond the Valley blog provides extensive resources and information for loved ones, families and the recovery community.
+Explore Valley Hope Family Care services, or share with those in need of family support and visit the Voices of Hope project at valleyhope.org/recovery/recovery-stories to explore recovery stories, addiction information and treatment resources.
+Valley Hope’s blog provides extensive resources and information for loved ones, families and the recovery community.

 Do you need information on other recovery subjects?
 If you have a related topic you would like covered, please submit your ideas to firstname.lastname@example.org.

 If you feel like you need help immediately, the Valley Hope team is available 24/7 at (800) 544-5101.
 If you or a loved one are ready to seek help, take an online assessment and begin your journey to a healthy, happy life in recovery today.
 Get help.
 Find hope.